-The Airport was ranked as the 80th busiest airport in the country for calendar year 2021 according to the latest published preliminary data produced by the FAA.
-This compares with rankings of 77th busiest in calendar year 2020, 70th busiest in calendar year 2019, and 64th busiest in calendar year 2018.
+The Airport was ranked as the 79th busiest airport in the country for calendar year 2023 according to the latest published preliminary data produced by the FAA.
+This compares with rankings of 80th busiest airport in both calendar years 2022 and 2021.
+Recent activity levels have begun to recover beyond pre-COVID levels as shown in the chart below.

-Actual enplaned passengers for fiscal year 2022 were 748,568 above 2021 resulting in an increase of 106.5%.
-The following chart and table depict the historical trend of enplaned passenger traffic at the Airport for the fiscal years 2018 through 2022.
-Similar to airports across the country, the Airport was impacted by the COVID-19 pandemic, with significant reductions due to travel restrictions, significantly reducing the passenger traffic.
+Actual enplaned passengers for fiscal year 2024 were 195,638 above 2023 resulting in an increase of 11.8%.
+The following chart and table depict the five-year historical trend of enplaned passenger traffic at the Airport for the fiscal years 2020 through 2024.
+Consistent with airports throughout the US, COVID-19 pandemic travel restrictions led to substantially reduced passenger traffic during fiscal years 2020 and 2021 impacting enplanement volumes.